-To further preserve open space, the City of Goodyear has designated a significant amount of Open Space Bureau of Land Management (BLM) land as a Wildlife Corridor.
-This area of the city serves as a critical wildlife connection bridging the Sierra Estrella to the Sonoran Desert National Monument, ensuring development is minimal or considerate of wildlife.
-In doing so, the ease of movement between the two will allow for greater biodiversity and increased long-term ecological health outcomes for wildlife populations in both preserved areas.
+To further preserve open space, the City of Goodyear has designated a significant amount of Open Space BLM land as a Wildlife Corridor.
+This area of the City serves as a critical wildlife connection bridging the Sierra Estrella to the Sonoran Desert National Monument, ensuring development is minimal or considerate of wildlife.
+In doing so, the ease of movement between the two will allow for greater biodiversity and increased long term ecological health outcomes for wildlife populations in both preserved areas.